 Instructions

-- Making the Texas chili base: In a food processor, add half of the onion, half of the Anaheim pepper, one whole Fresno chile, half of one red bell pepper, half of one poblano pepper, 4-8 cloves of Garlic, half or one whole jalapeno, plus the corn.
+- Making the Texas Style Chili Base: In a food processor, add half of the onion, half of the Anaheim pepper, one whole Fresno chile, half of one red bell pepper, half of one poblano pepper, serrano, habanero, 4-8 cloves of Garlic, half or one whole jalapeno, plus the corn.
 Combine ingredients, and pulse together.

-- Cooking the chili:Use a large pot, a large dutch oven, or crockpot is best for this recipe.If using beef chuck, allow the chili to cook / simmer for at least 30 minutes up to a few hours or longer with medium to medium-high heat.
+- Cooking The Chili:Using a large pot, a large dutch oven, or a crockpot is best for this recipe.If using beef chuck, allow the chili to cook / simmer for at least 30 minutes up to a few hours or longer with medium to medium-high heat.
 If the chili thickens by reducing too much, add more stock, broth, or water.
 While cooking the chili, partly cover the top so it will not reduce too quickly.
-Stirring occasionally is needed to make sure nothing sticks to the bottom of your pot or dutch oven.If using Briske beef, the Brisket will require longer cooking times until tender.Cook time a minimum of 2 hours.
+Occasionally, stirring is needed to ensure nothing sticks to the bottom of your pot or dutch oven.If using Briske beef, the Brisket will require longer cooking times until tender.Cook time a minimum of 2 hours.

 - Thickening The Chili:A classic method is to use masa harina.
 This is a south American milled corn meal often used to make tamales.